-(6,000 Gallon Holding Tank) (Oil/Water Separator)
+(6,000 Gallon Holding Tank and H-20 Oil/Water Separator)

-The provisions of Section 604 of the MaineDOT Standard Specifications and the Maine Turnpike Authority 2016 Supplemental Specifications shall apply with the following additions and modifications:
+The provisions of Section 604 of the Maine DOT Standard Specifications (November 2014) and the Maine Turnpike Authority 2016 Supplemental Specification shall apply with the following additions and modifications:

-This work shall consist of designing, detailing, furnishing and installing an H-20 rated holding tank and oil-water separator system consistent with the details presented in the contract Plans.
-The holding tank shall have a liquid capacity of at least 6,000 gallons and conform to the applicable requirements of ASTM C478.
-The tank shall be constructed of concrete with a minimum compressive strength of 5,000 psi at 28 days and use either wire fabric reinforcing meeting the requirements of ASTM A185 or deformed steel reinforcement meeting the requirements of ASTM A615.
-Reinforcing shall have a minimum yield strength of 40,000 psi.
+This work shall consist of the construction and placement of various drainage structures.

+The proposed holding tank shall contain a liquid capacity of 6,000 gallons by American Concrete or equivalent.
+Conform to the applicable requirements of ASTM C478.
+Concrete compressive strength shall be 5,000 psi at 28 days.
+Wire fabric for reinforcement shall conform to the requirements of ASTM A185 and steel reinforcement shall conform to the requirements of ASTM A615 with a minimum yield stress of 40,000 psi.